louiscouston/louiscouston.github.io/_pages/about.md

 ---

 I am an assistant professor of physics at the [Université de Lyon](https://fst-physique.univ-lyon1.fr/).
 I lead the Subglacial Hydrodynamics and Ice-Water Interactions (SHIWI) research team at the [Laboratoire de Physique of ENS de Lyon](http://www.ens-lyon.fr/PHYSIQUE).
 Our goal is to improve forecasts of the melting of polar ice caps and guide the exploration of subsurface lakes and oceans on icy planets and moons in the solar system.
 To this end, we investigate the hydrodynamics of subglacial water environments and the physics of ice-ocean interactions using high-resolution numerical simulations.
-We are aiming to set up a laboratory experiment of melting ice in water to complement our computational efforts in the coming years.
+We are currently setting up a laboratory experiment of ice melting in salt water (led by collaborators [Romain Volk](http://perso.ens-lyon.fr/romain.volk/) and [Sylvain Joubaud](http://perso.ens-lyon.fr/sylvain.joubaud/)) to complement our computational efforts.

 Physical Systems That Motivate Our Work
 ------
 * Oceans and lakes
 * Polar ice sheets
-* Ice shelves and ice-shelf ocean cavities
+* Ice shelves and sub ice-shelf ocean cavities
 * Icebergs
 * Subglacial lakes
 * Supraglacial lakes and rivers